LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

    :param stepper: the inner stepper object.
    :param rtol: relative tolerance to use on the upcoming solve.

-   :return: An :c:type:`MRIStepInnerSetRTol` should return 0 if successful, a positive
+   :return value: An :c:type:`MRIStepInnerSetRTol` should return 0 if successful, a positive
         value if a recoverable error occurred, or a negative value if it failed unrecoverably.

    .. note::

       This function is only called when multirate temporal adaptivity has been enabled using a :c:type:`SUNAdaptController` module having type ``SUNDIALS_CONTROL_MRI_TOL``.